thisdev/hugo-gallery-shortcode/README.md

 ## Usage

-1. Place your images in a directory within your `static` folder, e.g.:
+1. Place your images in any directory you want, e.g.:
 ```
 static/
 └── images/